More Accessible, Searchable, And Usable Collections — Crowdsource Collaborative Transcription On An Intuitive Easy-To-Use Platform

 With our custom demo of the software we show you how FromThePage can be configured to accomplish your specific goals with your actual materials.
 One way we do this is by sharing case studies of other users to show how our features can support your transcription needs in a variety of ways.

-The following features are especially relevant and utilized by librarians and archivists:
+The following features are especially relevant and utilized by public libraries:

 - Crowdsourced & Collaborative Transcription & Translation.
 Support your programming with an online component of public engagement of transcription and translation of primary source materials.